Header Image

 Now we live in a world of fine print and half-truths.
 People sign documents they don’t understand, and others look for ways to escape their word.
 It’s a tragic downgrade from when honor sealed the deal.

-I still prefer conversations over contracts, though business today demands email trails and written proof.
+I still prefer conversations over contracts, though understand business today demands email trails and written proof.
 Even so, I miss the simplicity of a day when men’s promises carried weight and character mattered more than convenience.

 In Closing

-Keep it old school.
+Keeping it old school.